-The Polar Bear Swim, a tradition launched by a Greek immigrant 103 years ago, returned to Vancouver, Canada after a three-year hiatus due to the pandemic.
+The Polar Bear Swim, a tradition launched by a Greek immigrant 104 years ago, returned to Vancouver, Canada on New Year’s Day.

-It was an extra special day for Lisa Pantages, whose grandfather, Peter, helped launch the event more than a century ago.
+Last year Lisa Pantages, whose grandfather, Peter, helped launch the event more than a century ago said:

 “I think it speaks to the amazing enthusiasm of Vancouver to celebrate where they live,” she said when asked about the large turnout.
 “I think it speaks to us needing to be together and wanting to be together,” she told CBC News.

 “I first got my toes dipped in maybe up to my knees when I was about three months old,” said Pantages, who is the president of the Polar Bear Swim Club.
 “And I have done it every year of my life.”

 Although the tradition dates back to the first years of the 20th century, with individual swimmers partaking in the frigid swim, it was Pantages and his group of winter swimmers back in 1920 who first made it an official group activity when they practiced it in Vancouver, Canada.